HippyHay/linked-blog-starter-md/Real Estate/Level 2/Chapter 2.md

 - Non-licensed property owners selling their own property can only receive as much of the profit as the amount they own, proportionally.
 So if you own 60% of a property, and you sell it yourself, you can only get a maximum of 60% of the profit.
 Otherwise, you're technically being compensated for performing real estate services for others.

 ### Court-Appointed Individuals
+- unlicensed individuals acting as an officer f the court can engage in some real estate activities as long as it's in the context of their authority
+	- examples: receiver, trustee, administrator, executor
 -